-A new town park will be located around the link road and the new alignment of Aylsham Road, featuring extensive Infiltration, a proposed Neighbourhood Equipped Area for Play will form part of the local centre design, along with the entrance to the proposed school.
+A new town park will be located around the link road and the new alignment of Aylsham Road, with a proposed Neighbourhood Equipped Area for Play forming part of the local centre design.
 This area will in turn provide good green links to the proposed area provided for the extension of the North Walsham Town Football Club.

-Where close to the Local Centre, open space should be formal or semi-formal in nature, with well defined boundaries.
-Due to the proximity of infiltration features, there is potential for the play space to be inspired by water.

-A consistent palette of high quality materials should be used, with sealed paths to all primary routes, with a firmly compacted material for secondary routes.
-Furniture and materials should be simple, hard wearing, located in legible, logical locations.
+Close to the Local Centre, open spaces should have formal or semi-formal designs with well-defined boundaries.
+Inspired by nearby infiltration features, the play space has the potential to incorporate water elements.
+A consistent palette of high-quality materials, sealed paths for primary routes, and firmly compacted materials for secondary routes are recommended.
+Furniture and materials should be simple, durable, and logically located.

-Figure 101; Central character area development edges key plan

-Figure 102; Section B through parcel edge